kenmcgarry/ComplexNetworks/R/README.md

 `complex_networks_functions.R` contains the workhorse functions and loads in R libraries.

+`complex_networks_reviewers.R` The reviwers had suggested several improvements, best to examine this first.

 `complex_networks_plots.R` produces plots that appear in the paper.

 `complex_networks_tables.R` produces tables that appear in the paper.